Spatial regionalization based on optimal information compression: Methods

 \subsection{Description length formulation}

-We can represent our spatial data to be regionalized as a network $G=(V,E)$ consisting of a set of spatial units (nodes) $V$ and a set of edges $E$ that connect adjacent units.
+We represent our spatial data to be regionalized as a network $G=(V,E)$ consisting of a set of spatial units (nodes) $V$ and a set of edges $E$ that connect adjacent units.
 More precisely, the edge $(u,v)\in E$ if and only if units $u\in V$ and $v\in V$ share a length of common border.
 We denote the number of units in any subset $V'\subseteq V$ of the network as $n(V')$.
 Over this set of $n(V)$ units, there are $b(V)\geq n(V)$ individuals residing (we adopt analogous notation for $b(V')$), and each of these individuals is classified under one of $R$ categories $r=1,2,...,R$.
 For example, the spatial units $u$ that comprise the network may be census tracts or block groups, and the categories could represent race, income bracket, or occupation type.
-Our formulation in general will depend on what spatial units are used, and so it is recommended to use regions with the finest granularity possible while also avoiding excessive sampling noise.
 We also denote with $b_r(V')$ the number of individuals of type $r$ in subset $V'\subseteq V$, such that $\sum_{r=1}^{R}b_r(V')=b(V')$.

-Now, suppose we want to transmit to a receiver the entire dataset $D=\{b_r(u):r=1,..,R;~u\in V\}$ consisting of the distribution of types $r$ among individuals in all units $u$.
+Now, suppose we want to transmit to a receiver the entire dataset $D=\{b_r(u):r=1,..,R;~u\in V\}$ consisting of the distribution of types $r$ among individuals in all units (nodes) $u\in V$.
 (Since we generally do not know the value $r$ for each individual due to confidentiality concerns, these unit-level distributions are the highest granularity we consider.)
 We will transmit this data in multiple parts, first partitioning the units $u$ into $K$ disjoint, spatially contiguous clusters $\mathcal{P}=\{V_1,V_2,...,V_K\}$ that allow us to describe the data to the receiver at a coarse spatial scale.
 We then transmit the small-scale details within each of these clusters by describing how the cluster's population attributes are distributed among its individual constituent units.
 Our goal will be to identify a partition $\mathcal{P}$ of the units such that most of the information we need to transmit is contained in the first part, or in other words, that the clusters describe most of the variation in the data and are internally homogeneous.
+Using the adjacency network representation $G=(V,E)$, we can guarantee spatial contiguity of the clusters by coarse-graining the network into super-nodes representing the clusters $\{V_k\}$ through merging nodes in $V$ that share edges in $E$.
+A diagram of a partition $\mathcal{P}$ of an example network and a list of the variables used in the information transmission scheme are shown in Fig.~\ref{fig:diagram}a.